Skip to main content

 What happened

-1. release-example built multi-platform binaries and packed them into an OCI image layout.
+1. tinx release built the required bundle-backed binaries and packed them into an OCI image layout.

 2. tinx init created a workspace manifest and synced the provider into .workspace/.